tech-espm/pic-plantrecogniser/README.md

 * __8 Neurons:__
   * _Time Exception_;

- ___Obs:__
+ ___Obs:___
- * NaN: Incapacibility of achieving a Numeric Value.
-Probably because the flutuant pointer has exploded;
+ * _NaN: Incapacibility of achieving a Numeric Value.
+Probably because the flutuant pointer has exploded_;
- * Time Exception: Incapacibily of converging in a polynomial time, or, at least, the incapacibility of converging in a time next to the sigmoid or tanh functions times._
+ * _Time Exception: Incapacibily of converging in a polynomial time, or, at least, the incapacibility of converging in a time next to the sigmoid or tanh functions times_.
 ---------------------------------------

 ## Results - c2 (two hidden layers)